Why Setting Boundaries Feels So Hard — Even When You Know They Matter

 And once you understand that, the question changes.

-You can begin asking, “What does my system believe will happen if I do?”
+You can begin asking, “What does part of me believe will happen if I do?”

 That question creates a very different starting point.